AsturaPhoenix/trip_planner_aquamarine/README.md

 ### Web

-**Info panel does not show up**
+**Info panel doesn't show up**

-* A local instance of the classic Trip Planner needs to be running at http://localhost/trip_planner.
-* The build must be debug or profile to use the localhost endpoint.
+* The build must be in debug or profile mode to use local endpoints or the CORS-permissive alpha server.

+**Detail panel images don't show up**

+* The local or alpha server classic Trip Planner may need its forwarding redirected to the latest prod Trip Planner.

 **Things don't work on a mobile browser**